theohbrothers/docker-go-tools/README.md

 ### Q: `bindfs` of the Go daemon container's `GOROOT` does not work on Docker for Windows or Docker for Mac?

 Yes.
-The `bindfs` approach only works on Linux atm.
+The `bindfs` approach only works on Linux at the moment.
 This is because Docker for Windows/Mac both use a separate VM for the container space, and the host is unable to see the container's files.
 Read more details [here](https://github.com/moby/moby/issues/26872#issuecomment-249416877)

 ## Todo